T0b145/Website-Tracker/README.md

 - 📝 **Comprehensive Logging**: Detailed logs for debugging and monitoring
 - 🔒 **Secure Configuration**: Sensitive data kept separate from code
 - ⚡ **Fast & Efficient**: Optimized for performance with timeout handling
+- 📊 **Change History**: Track all changes with timestamps and diff summaries

 ## Setup